Louisville District successfully outfits over 200 DoDEA Pre-K classrooms around the world

-A teacher and some of her pre-k students enjoy lunch at Daegu Elementary in South Korea.
-The Louisville District equipped this classroom and more than 200 other classrooms around the globe with furniture and curriculum prior to the new 2024-2025 school year.
+In support of the Department of Defense Education Activity’s new Universal Pre-Kindergarten Program, which provides early childhood education to military families worldwide, the U.S. Army Corps of Engineers Louisville District equipped more than 200 classrooms around the globe with furniture and curriculum prior to the new school year.

+“The Louisville District outfitted 204 classrooms at 76 schools within 13 different countries between June and September of this year for DoDEA,” said Jared Korfhage, Louisville District program manager.
+“It was a significant undertaking, but our team, with help from our DoDEA partners, rose to the challenge and it’s something the Louisville District is proud to be a part of.”

+DoDEA is a federally operated school system who is responsible for planning, directing, coordinating and managing pre-kindergarten through 12th grade educational programs on behalf of the Department of Defense.
+Earlier this year, they announced the implementation of Universal Prekindergarten in several locations for school year 2024-2025.
+The Louisville District team worked closely with DoDEA and their schools to provide outfitting support to implement the furnishing of Furniture, Fixtures and Equipment (FF&E) and curriculum items for all their UPK classrooms in 76 elementary schools that would help advance DoDEA’s fundamental Pre-Kindergarten platform.

 |Date Taken: